The coalescent structure of Galton-Watson trees in varying environments: Introduction and main results

 Combining the special properties of $\mathbf{Q}_n^{(e,k, \theta)}$ together with the Yaglom theorem for GWVE from Kersting \cite{kersting2020unifying} or Cardona-Palau \cite{CardonaPalau}, plus the time-change from Kersting \cite{kersting2021genealogical} that encodes variation within the environment, we can undo the $k$-size biasing and discounting to reveal how the universal sample genealogy emerges in the limit.

 It is worth noting that our description and construction of $\mathbf{Q}_n^{(e,k, \theta)}$ is exact for all times $n$ and works in generality for all GWVE processes.
-In fact, we only rely on having a \emph{critical} GWVE to get the limiting genealogy by using the Yaglom result and to ensure that in the limit the coalescent times are spread out over the entire time period and do not concentrate at $0$ or $n$.
+In fact, we only rely on having a \emph{critical} GWVE to get the limiting genealogy by using the Yaglom result and to ensure that in the limit the coalescent times are spread out over the entire time period and do not concentrate near $0$ or $n$.
 The limiting universal genealogy also appears automatically from our construction of $\mathbf{Q}_n^{(e,k, \theta)}$.
 In particular, we do not need to guess any limiting genealogical structure in advance.
-In subsequent works, such benefits will help us extend our techniques to investigate a suitably defined `heavy-tailed' GWVE.
+To be more precise, we would like to emphasise that the techniques here presented are so robust that can be applied to other scenarios even when condition \eqref{eq_cond_kersting} fails and that they can be extended to investigate a suitably defined ``heavy-tailed" GWVE.
+Indeed, in the so-called ``linear fractional" case, condition \eqref{eq_cond_kersting} may fail but the Yaglom result still holds (as noted in Example 8 in \cite{kersting2020unifying}), and further we can also verify that the limit of the coalescent times are spread out over the entire time period and do not concentrate at $0$ or $n$.
+In particular, Theorem \ref{principal} can still hold in fractional cases even when condition \eqref{eq_cond_kersting} fails (work in progress \cite{HPP2022}).